Linearly Qualified Types: Generic inference for capabilities and uniqueness: Working With Linear Constraints

 \paragraph{Languages with capabilities}

+The idea of using capabilities to enforce high-level resource usage protocols is not new~\citep{DBLP:conf/pldi/DeLineF01}, and as such has been applied in practical programming languages before.
 Both Mezzo~\cite{mezzo-permissions} and \textsc{ats}~\cite{AtsLinearViews} served as inspiration for the design of linear constraints.
-Of the two, Mezzo is more specialised, being entirely built around its system of capabilities, and \textsc{ats} is the closest to our system with an explicit appeal to linear logic, and the capabilities (known as \emph{stateful views}) being a part of a bigger language.
+Of the two, Mezzo is more specialised, being entirely built around its system of capabilities. \textsc{Ats} is the closest to our system because it appeals explicitly to linear logic, and because the capabilities (known as \emph{stateful views}) are not tied to a particular use case.
 However, \textsc{ats} does not have full inference of capabilities.

-Other than that, both systems have a lot of similarities.
-They have a finer-grained capability system than is expressible in Rust (or our Section~\ref{sec:memory-ownership}) which makes it possible to change the type of a reference cell upon write.
+Other than that, the two systems have a lot of similarities.
+They have a finer-grained capability system than is expressible in Rust (or our encoding of it in \cref{sec:memory-ownership}) which makes it possible to change the type of a reference cell upon write (though linear constraints could be used to implement such type-changing references too).
 They also eschew scoped borrowing in favour of more traditional read and write capabilities.
-In exchange, neither Mezzo nor \textsc{ats} support $O(1)$ freezing like in Section~\ref{sec:memory-ownership}.

-Mezzo, being geared towards functional programming, does support freezing, but freezing a nested data structure requires traversing it.
-As far as we know, \textsc{ats} doesn't support freezing. \textsc{Ats} is more oriented towards system programming.

 Linear constraints are more general than either Mezzo or \textsc{ats}, while maintaining a considerably simpler inference algorithm, and at the same time supporting a richer set of constraints (such as \textsc{gadt}s).
 This simplicity is a benefit of abstracting over the simple-constraint domain.
 In fact, it should be possible to see Mezzo or \textsc{ats} as particular instantiations of the simple-constraint domain, with linear constraints providing the general inference mechanism.